madridjs/madridjs.talks/README.md

 ## English

 At [MadridJS](http://www.meetup.com/madridjs/)
-we are actively seeking introductory talks to JavaScript, about half an hour long.
+we are actively seeking talks about JavaScript, about 40 minutes long.
 No matter gender, age, origin or condition.
 Send yours *now*!